Best AI Headshot & Portrait Apps for iPhone & Android in 2026

 Best AI Portrait Editing Workflow

-PhotoDirector combines AI portrait generation with more traditional photographic editing tools, creating a hybrid workflow that feels particularly useful for photographers wanting greater control over the final image.
+PhotoDirector combines AI portrait generation with traditional photographic editing tools, creating a hybrid workflow that is particularly useful for photographers seeking greater control over the final image.
 Alongside AI avatars and portrait enhancements, the app also includes sophisticated retouching, background replacement and cinematic grading tools.
 This balance between automation and manual adjustment gives it broader creative flexibility than many purely AI-driven portrait apps.

 6. Facetune